-We recognise that funding in the next Parliament will be tight and will need to be allocated carefully, where it will have maximum impact.
-Within this context, bus funding is relatively cheap compared to other transport modes19 and given the benefits we have already set out.
+We recognise that public funding resources are limited and need to be allocated carefully, where it will have maximum impact.
+Within this context, bus funding is relatively cheap compared to other transport modes17 and given the benefits we have already set out.